Damkols/greenlight/readme.md

 - Fetch existing movie record from database and send a 404 not found if we cant find a matching record
 - Declare input struct to hold expected data from client
 - Read JSON request body into input struct
+- Copy values of request body into appropriate field of movie record